Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \subsubsection{Contributions}

 This work has two contributions.
 First, we obtain a new set of results that provide a complete guarantee for ST-miss and RST-miss without assuming piecewise constant subspace change.
 The tradeoff is our error bounds are a little more complicated.
-Another advantage of our new result is that it analyzes a much simpler tracking algorithm (only one algorithm parameter needs to be set instead of three).
+Another advantage of our new result with respect to previous ReProCS algorithms \cite{rrpcp_jsait, rrpcp_tsp19} is that it analyzes a much simpler tracking algorithm (only one algorithm parameter needs to be set instead of three).
 Our guarantee is useful (improves upon the naive approach of standard PCA repeated every $\alpha$ frames) when the subspace changes are indeed slow enough.
-At the same time, we can still obtain a guarantee for our simpler algorithm that holds under piecewise constant subspace change but does not require an upper bound on the amount of change, i.e, we can still recover the result of \cite{rrpcp_tsp19}.
+At the same time, we can still obtain a guarantee for our simpler algorithm that holds under piecewise constant subspace change but does not require an upper bound on the amount of change, i.e, we recover the result of \cite{rrpcp_tsp19}.

 The second contribution of this work is a provable solution to the above problem in the federated data setting when the data communication is done in the over-air mode.
 As explained above, the main new challenge here is to develop approaches that are provably robust to additive noise in the algorithm iterates.
 This setting of noisy iterations has received little attention in literature as noted above.
 To the best of our knowledge, this is the first provable algorithm that studies (R)ST-miss in a federated, over-air paradigm.
 The main challenges here are (i) a design of an algorithm for this setting (this requires use of a federated over-air power method (FedOA-PM) for solving the PCA step) and (ii) dealing with noise iterates due to the channel noise.
 For the latter, the main work is in obtaining a modified result for PCA in sparse data-dependent noise solved via the FedOA-PM; see Lemma \ref{lem:fed_pca}.